psychomet/vendure-nowpayments/packages/vendure-plugin-nowpayments/README.md

     - Check for encoding issues

 3. **Payment not settling:**
-    - Check payment status in NOWPayments dashboard
+    - Check payment status in NOWPayments dashboard (must be `finished`)
-    - Verify order ID format matches expected pattern
+    - Verify order ID format matches expected pattern (includes invoice prefix if used)
     - Review server logs for processing errors
+    - Ensure IPN webhook is being received and processed
+    - Check that payment status is `finished` (only finished payments are added to orders)

 4. **Sandbox mode issues:**
     - Ensure `NOWPAYMENTS_SANDBOX=true` is set